The Red Flag Group Privacy Statement

-This statement covers all types of personal data which RFG holds.
-This may be that which we hold in our capacity as a 'controller', which may include:
+This statement covers all types of personal data that RFG holds.
+This may be data that we hold in our capacity as a 'controller', which may include:

-- individuals and companies identified via a government issued list or media reports that may be of interest to RFG’s clients.
+- individuals and companies identified via a government issued list or media reports that may be of interest to RFG’s clients; or

-Or, this data may be that which we hold in our capacity as a 'processor', which may include:
+This data may also be that which we hold in our capacity as a 'processor', which may include:

 - partners of clients who are involved with our clients’ compliance programmes and their employees.

-NOTE: A ‘controller’ is an organisation which determines the purposes for which any manner in which any personal data are to be processed.
+NOTE: A ‘controller’ is an organisation that determines the purposes for which personal data is to be processed.
 This is contrasted with ‘processors’, which process personal data on behalf of ‘controllers’, and only in accordance with the controller’s instructions.

 1. Notice: Where it is our responsibility under applicable law, we notify individuals about the purposes for which we collect and use information about them.
 This includes information about how individuals can contact us with any inquiries or complaints, the types of third parties to which we disclose the information and the choices and means we offer for limiting its use and disclosure.

-2. Choice: Where we hold personal data as a controller, and where required by applicable law, we give individuals the opportunity to choose whether certain technologies are used (i.e. cookies) and whether their personal data will be disclosed to a third party or used for a purpose incompatible with the purpose for which it was originally collected.
+2. Choice: Where we hold personal data as a controller, and where required by applicable law, we give individuals the opportunity to choose whether certain technologies are used (i.e. cookies) and whether their personal data will be disclosed to a third party.
 Where we hold personal data as a processor on behalf of a client, we ensure that the personal data is secure and processed in accordance with the instructions of our client.

-3. Onward Transfer (Transfers to Third Parties): Other than onward transfer to clients (as discussed in this statement), and other than as described in this Policy, RFG does not share, sell, rent, or trade personal data with third parties in any way.
+3. Onward Transfer (Transfers to Third Parties): RFG does not share, sell, rent, or trade personal data with third parties in any way other than as described in this Privacy Statement.
 We may share the personal data you provide to us with business partners for services such as a hosting or conducting due diligence investigations.
 These service providers only use the personal data on behalf of us.
 We may also disclose personal data as required or permitted by law, or when we believe in our sole discretion that disclosure is necessary or appropriate to protect our rights or to comply with a judicial proceeding, court order, law-enforcement request, or other legal process.

 4. Access: Where we hold personal data as a controller and where required by applicable law, we provide the ability for individuals to correct, amend, access or delete personal data held about them where it is inaccurate.
 You may correct, amend or delete your information by contacting us at email@example.com.
 We will respond to your request within a reasonable timeframe .We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information for as long as reasonably necessary for the purpose(s) for which the information was collected.

-5. Security: We take reasonable technical, administrative and physical steps to protect against unauthorised access to and disclosure of personal data, which may include:
+5. Security: We take reasonable organisational, technical and physical steps to protect against unauthorised access to and disclosure of personal data, which may include: